-Postgraduate Diploma in AccountingA one year conversion programme in accounting for non-accounting graduates
+Postgraduate Diploma in AccountingA Level 9 one-year conversion course in accounting for non-accounting graduates

 Location: Galway - Dublin Road